Singapore Compliance Deadlines

 Holding Annual General Meeting (AGM)

-All companies (except private dormant companies) must hold an Annual General Meeting (AGM) with shareholders within 6 months after their FYE.
+All companies (except private dormant companies) must hold an Annual General Meeting (AGM) with shareholders within 6 months after their financial year end (FYE).
 However, there are some AGM exemptions that companies can get:

 • Private companies can skip the AGM if they send their financial statements to shareholders within 5 months of FYE.